TechSavantis/polisparalela/site/content/thinks/brightonseo-hits-brighton-centre.md

 title: "#BrightonSEO hits the Brighton Centre"
 author: "tom"
 date: 2016-09-09 16:13:30
-description: Last Friday I was let out of the Tomango studio and ventured to Brighton for my second #BrightonSEO conference of the year! thinks/categories:
+description: Last Friday I was let out of the Polis Paralela studio and ventured to Brighton for my second #BrightonSEO conference of the year! thinks/categories:
  - digital-marketing
 ---